DHTMLX/gantt-docs/data/api/gantt_gettaskbyindex.md

 =============

 @short:
-	returns a task by its index
+	returns a task by its global task index

 @params: